YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

   #rel = "noopener external nofollow"
 +++

 There are many proposals on how to divide K-pop into different generations, unfortunately most are subjective.
 While there is nothing wrong with a subjective approach, we need to have something we can all, or most, can agree on—at least as a common basis or starting point.
-Allow me to present **YourOnly.One**'s objective approach to *K-pop Generations*.
+Allow me to present **YourOnly.One**'s objective approach to *K-pop Generations*, the only one you will ever need.

 <!--more-->